Robert Young (actor): Early life

-Born in Chicago, Young was the son of an Irish immigrant father, Thomas E. Young, and an American mother, Margaret Fyfe.
-While Young was a child, the family moved to various locations within the U.S., including Seattle as well as Los Angeles, where Young was a student at Abraham Lincoln High School.
+the son of an Irish immigrant father, Thomas E. Young, and an American mother, Margaret Fyfe.
+While Young was a child, the family moved to various locations within the U.S., including Seattle, and Los Angeles, where Young was a student at Abraham Lincoln High School.
 After graduation, he studied and performed at the Pasadena Playhouse while working odd jobs and appearing in bit parts in silent films.
 While touring with a stock company producing "The Ship", Young was discovered by a Metro-Goldwyn-Mayer talent scout who signed the fledgling actor to a contract.
-Young made his sound-film debut for Fox Film Corporation in the 1931 Charlie Chan film Black Camel, starring Warner Oland.
+Young made his sound film debut for Fox Film Corporation in the 1931 Charlie Chan film Black Camel, starring Warner Oland.